Flag Day Is June 14th: Why Do We Celebrate?

 Every June 14th we celebrate Flag Day, but do you know why?

-Flag Day celebrates the adoption of the flag of the United States, which happened on June 14, 1777 by resolution of the Second Continental Congress.
+The reason we celebrate Flag Day is because it’s the day that marks the adoption of the flag of the United States.
+This happened on June 14, 1777 by resolution of the Second Continental Congress.

-It wasn’t until 1916 when President Woodrow Wilson issued a proclamation that officially established June 14th as Flag Day, but it was not until August 3rd, 1949, that President Truman signed an Act of Congress designating June 14th of each year as National Flag Day.
+Flag Day is not an official federal holiday, but it is nationally recognized.
+It was 1916 when President Woodrow Wilson issued a proclamation that officially established June 14th as Flag Day, but it wasn’t until August 3rd, 1949, that President Truman signed an Act of Congress, permanently designating June 14th of each year to be recognized as National Flag Day.

-According to American legend, in June 1776, George Washington commissioned Betsy Ross, a Philadelphia seamstress, to create a flag for the new nation in anticipation of a declaration of its independence.
+Legend says that in June of 1776, George Washington commissioned Betsy Ross, a Philadelphia seamstress, to create a flag for the new nation in anticipation of a declaration of its independence.